skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 asynchronous operation are separated from the operations that rely on it.
 This lets developers avoid binding all of the logic for a conventional asynchronous operation inside a single callback.
-The second benefit is an error handling mechanism that allows for flexible error management - a common pain point in asynchronous programming.
+The second benefit is an error handling mechanism that allows for flexible error management, a common pain point in asynchronous programming.
 Finally, a full suite of utilities and methods enable developers to reason about asynchronous workflows without getting bogged down in syntax and callback indentation.